Robert Morris-Nunn: Education

 After graduating from the University of Sydney in 1972 and moving to Tasmania, Morris-Nunn began lecturing part-time in design at the University of Tasmania (UTAS) alongside his professional practice.
 In 2006 he completed a Master of Architecture (by invitation) from the Royal Melbourne Institute of Technology (RMIT).
-He continues to lecture at UTAS, and was an Adjunct Professor in the School of Architecture and Design from 2009–2013.
+He continues to lecture at UTAS, and was an adjunct professor in the School of Architecture and Design from 2009–2013.

 Awards

 In the Australia Day Honours, 2017, Morris-Nunn was made a Member of the Order of Australia (AM) for significant service to commercial architecture in Tasmania, to tertiary education, to professional institutes, and as a role model.

 In 2010 Robert Morris-Nunn was awarded the President's Prize (Tasmania), seen as a Lifetime Achievement Award, by the Australian Institute of Architects.

-His firm MN+ A, which is now Circa Morris Nunn, of which he is Director, has won the greatest number of design awards ever received by any individual or architectural practice in Tasmania, past or present.
+His firm MN+ A, which is now Circa Morris Nunn Chua, has won the greatest number of design awards ever received by any individual or architectural practice in Tasmania, past or present.

 List of Notable Works

 All of Morris-Nunn's works are in Tasmania, Australia.
+From restored and reimagined heritage building including the Henry Jones Art Hotel and IXL buildings, Macquarie Wharf Number 2 Shed, Princes Wharf Number 1 Shed to new builds including Mac 01, Morris-Nunn has played a major in shaping the waterfront area of Tasmania's capital city, Hobart.

+The floating building Brooke Street Pier, was the first of its kind in Australia.
+It includes the ferry terminal to the art museum, Museum of Old and New Art (Mona).

 Completed

+2024 Hobart Penitentiary, Unshackled, Convict immersive experience.